Haifa Varju

 Ethylene Vinyl Acetate (EVA) is a plastic made by combining ethylene and vinyl acetate.
 EVA can give off a toxin called formamide which is why some people don’t like it.

 Toddlekind’s Prettier Puzzle Playmats are made from EVA.
-Under strict 3rd party testing Toddlekind's mats are confirmed to be certified under UK, US and EU regulations.
+Under strict 3rd party testing, Toddlekind's mats are confirmed to be certified under UK, US, and EU regulations.
 One of the many steps Toddlekind takes to ensure the best, safest product for your little one is to air out all products for one month before packaging.

 As a company, Toddlekind choose EVA foam because not only did it have a durable, high-quality, premium feel but the quality from our supplier in Taiwan is truly non-toxic.
 In Taiwan, they have been making EVA for over 65 years, and they have improved the formulation to exceed the strictest standards for safety in the world.

-EVA is used to make jigsaw play mats, shoes, flooring, sports equipment.
+| EVA is used to make jigsaw play mats, shoes, flooring, and sports equipment.

 • waterproof